eclipse-kura/kura/_posts/wires/2022-02-28-kura-wires-ai.md

 The 3 inference steps are applied on each `WireRecord` contained in the input `WireEnvelope`.

-The inputs and outputs will have assigned the corresponding Kura `DataType`, which can be one of:
+The inputs and outputs will be assigned to the corresponding Kura `DataType`, which can be one of:
 - `BOOLEAN`
 - `DOUBLE`
 - `FLOAT`